keras-team/keras/README.md

 Keras 3 is a multi-backend deep learning framework, with support for JAX, TensorFlow, and PyTorch.
-Effortlessly build and train models for computer vision, natural language processing, audio processing, timeseries forecasting, recommender systems, etc.
+Effortlessly build and train models for computer vision, natural language processing, audio processing, time series forecasting, recommender systems, etc.

 - **Accelerated model development**: Ship deep learning solutions faster thanks to the high-level UX of Keras and the availability of easy-to-debug runtimes like PyTorch or JAX eager execution.